Vicia is a celebration of what goes on above and below the soil.

 Our menu will be driven by the best of what's available at the moment and sourced from relationships we have with farmers, fisherman, and artisans in the Midwest region and beyond.
 By focusing on what’s fresh, we aim to present a memorable dining experience that can be enjoyed and appreciated in a new way each time.

-Encouraged by Barber to see the world before taking the reins, he spent time in some of the top kitchens in Sweden and Spain, including Faviken and Quique Dacosta.
-There, he was inspired by how they utilized nature through foraging, and appreciated how vegetables were treated with the same attention as the choicest proteins.
-That education only continued during his time at BHSB, and his passion for harvesting food with his cooks, working closely with plant breeders and farmers on developing improved flavor in crops, and creating a cuisine that supports the entire farm and landscape around him, is forever intertwined for him with what occurs inside the kitchen.
+Encouraged by Barber to see the world before taking the reigns at BHSB, Gallina spent time in some of the top kitchens in Sweden and Spain, including Faviken and Quique Dacosta.
+There, he found inspiration in the use of nature and foraging for ingredients, and developed an appreciation for the way that vegetables were treated with the same attention as the choicest proteins.
+That education only continued during his time at BHSB, and his passion for harvesting food with his cooks, working closely with plant breeders and farmers on developing improved flavor in crops, and creating a cuisine that supports the surrounding farms and landscape, is, for Gallina, forever intertwined with what occurs inside the kitchen.

-Tara is enthusiastically invested in changing the way we think about food, and has found that getting to know the farmers, breeders, and fishermen helped her become a captivating storyteller.
-As she continues to develop relationships with her new St. Louis community, those stories are growing and shaping the service experience at Vicia.
+As General Manager at Vicia, Tara Gallina is enthusiastically invested in changing the way we think about food.
+She’s found that getting to know farmers, breeders, and fishermen has helped her become a captivating storyteller, and as she continues to develop relationships with those in the St. Louis community and greater Midwest region, the stories she hears and shares are growing and shaping the service experience at Vicia.

 Jen Epley started woking in restaurants while going to school for interior design in Madison, Wisconsin.
 She soon discovered the hospitality industry has a lot to offer and she was eager to pursue a career in the field.
 Jen moved to St. Louis in 2011 and dove into farm-driven fare as a server at Five Bistro.
 She became an oenophile and submerged herself in all things wine while working in the front-of-house at Elaia & Olio, and then developed her service skills at Niche.
-As Vicia’s assistant general manager, she helps to look after the wine list, bar program, and dining room.
-Jen is currently studying for her Sommelier Certification.
+As Vicia’s Beverage Director, she curates the wine list, bar program, and helps oversee service in the dining room.
 In her free time, she likes to cook and hang out with her cats.